-2213.
-Adjudicatory Proceedings for Reclassification of Basic Local Exchange Services
+221305.
+Adjudicatory Proceedings for Reclassification of Basic Local Exchange Services Determination of Effective Competition Areas

-- (a) Based upon evidence provided through an adjudicatory proceeding initiated by the Commission or any person, the Commission may find that certain wire center serving areas in Colorado are designated as "effective competition areas" or "ECAs". - (b) The Commission shall review the telecommunications market in triennial adjudicatory proceedings beginning no later than first quarter of 2013, to make findings as to whether wire center serving areas are ECAs pursuant to § 40-15-207, C.R.S. - (c) Once an area is determined by the Commission to be an ECA, regulatory treatment for ECAs as provided in these rules shall apply unless and until an application is filed requesting that the area be reclassified and that application has been approved by the Commission.
+- (a) Based upon evidence provided through an adjudicatory proceeding initiated by the Commission or any person, the Commission may find that certain wire center servinggeographic areas in Colorado are designated as "effective competition areas" or "(ECAs".). - (b) The Commission shall review the telecommunications market in triennial adjudicatory proceedings beginning no later than first quarter of 2013, to make findings as to whether wirecenter serving areas are ECAs pursuant to § 40-15-207, C.R.S. - (c) Once an area is determined by the Commission to be an ECA, regulatory treatment for ECAs as provided in these rules shall apply unless and until an application is filed requesting that the area be reclassified and that application has been approved by the Commission. - (b) A geographic area is defined as a wire center serving area unless the Commission determines otherwise.
+If a proposal for a relevant geographic service area that is smaller than a wire center for an ECA designation, the proponent must provide data and information supporting the use of such smaller geographic area. - In adjudicatory proceedings addressing evaluating the level of effective competition of basic local exchange services under service pursuant to § 40-15-207, C.R.S., † (1) tThe Commission shallmay consider basic services and similar services offered by multiple, non-affiliated, facilities-based providers, carriers, or other entities through traditional wireline, cable-based, interconnected voice over internet protocol, and wireless technologies. providers of telecommunications service regardless of technology. - (II) The relevant geographic areas shall be wire center serving areas.